iyeaaa/Random-Redirect-LoadBalancer/README.md

 The system consists of:

-1. **Redirect-Based Load Balancer**
+1. **Random-Redirect-Based Load Balancer**
    A server running on port `3000` that distributes incoming requests to multiple backend servers using HTTP 302 redirects in a round-robin fashion.

 2. **Multiple Backend Servers**
-   Five individual Express servers running on ports `3001` to `3005`, each returning a simple message.
+   Five individual Express servers running on ports `3001` to `300N`, each returning a simple message.

 ## 📁 Project Structure